 The Fire TV 4K is perfect for anyone who likes TV but hates paying for cable.
 He will love you for this tiny box that would give him access to all his favorites like Netflix, Amazon Video, HBO NOW, Hulu, Showtime, Pandora, Amazon Music and much more!
 With over 7,000 apps, games, and Alexa voice remote, this one is sure to be a major winner!

 We are all-in with our Alexa, and we use her to control most of our house.
-She turns on the tv/DVD/Tivo (via Harmony Hub), she turns on the lights and ceiling fans, and I’m hoping that some day, she will control our security system, door locks, brains, and cars.
+She turns on the tv/DVD/Tivo (via Harmony Hub), she turns on the lights and ceiling fans, locks our front door, and I’m hoping that some day, she will control our security system, brains, and cars.
 (Just kidding on the brains and cars.
 Maybe.)
 So we installed these light switches because they allow us to control our lights from our beds, from the grocery store, or from a hotel.
 That may seem silly, but we can make it look like someone is home even when no one is home, for safety’s sake, and it’s so nice to be able to say, “Alexa, turn off the dining room lights” and have the lights in another area of the house turn off without ever having to stand up.
 Welcome to the 21st century, Mrs. Jetson.

 See above about Alexa.
 These plugs allows us to control the lights that aren’t on hardwired switches.
 We can also control other stuff like the toaster and coffee maker as if they were on hardwired switches, which gives us peace of mind when we’re out of the house.